alexrdz/path-to-ui-architect/src/content/design-systems/creating-an-optimized-icon-management-system.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | - adding new icons is easier via updating the sprite<br />-  an automation script (python or node) can generate the sprite from individual SVGS - this also fits our workflow as our designer generates individual SVGS from Figma<br />- designer to developer hand-off is automated | - requires initial tooling to be written<br />- architecture can be more complex than the CSS solution |

 I like the idea of automated hand-off, and we could probably add the sprite generation into our build script or as part of the design system's publishing workflow.
-But I think more consideration and quetioning is needed in terms of scalability.
+But I think more consideration and questioning is needed in terms of scalability.
 Are we expecting to handle more than just icons?
 Are we considering a limit to how many icons we should handle for our design system?
 How do we see the icon system growing and what impact would that have on our automation scripts?
 Will updating and scaling the scripts be trivial, tricky?
 This is a tie for me.
 I like the idea a lot but there are too many unknowns.